-To verify the benefits of the DEI and CNN techniques on RUL prediction, here we also develop other two tested methods for comparison purpose.
-The proposed method and the tested methods are denoted and explained as follows: \begin{enumerate} \item \textit{C1: CNN and $\epsilon$-SVR}: Without extracting the nonlinear DEI, this tested method uses a conventional linear time degradation label for CNN training.
-By this means, we can illustrate the impact of DEI on the prediction of the final RUL. \item \textit{C2: DEI and $\epsilon$-SVR}: Without training the CNN model for feature extraction, DEI in this tested method is extracted manually and the $\epsilon$-SVR is followed for RUL prediction.
+To verify the benefits of the DEI and CNN techniques on RUL prediction, here we also develop other two tested methods for comparison purpose (see Table \ref{tb:method_cp}).
+The proposed method and the tested methods are denoted and explained as follows: \begin{enumerate} \item \textit{C1: CNN and $\epsilon$-SVR}: This tested method uses a conventional linear time degradation label for CNN training rather than the nonlinear DEI.
+By this means, we can illustrate the impact of the DEI on RUL prediction. \item \textit{C2: DEI and $\epsilon$-SVR}: Without training the CNN model for feature extraction, DEI in this tested method is extracted manually and the $\epsilon$-SVR is followed for the RUL prediction.
 Note that computing a DEI for a new bearing requires high computational power and longer time.
 In the meantime, the FT of each test bearing has to be pre-defined artificially, which increase uncertainties of the RUL prediction affected by different working conditions.
-By this means, we can illustrate the impact of CNN modeling on the prediction of the final RUL. \item \textit{Proposed method: DEI based CNN and $\epsilon$-SVR}: This is the proposed framework that on-line estimate the RUL for the REBs, integrating DEI extraction, CNN and $\epsilon$-SVR into one framework. \end{enumerate}
+By this means, we can illustrate the impact of CNN modeling on the prediction of the final RUL. \item \textit{Proposed method: DEI-based CNN and $\epsilon$-SVR}: This is the proposed framework which integrates DEI extraction, CNN, and $\epsilon$-SVR into one framework. \end{enumerate}